guettli/git-tips/README.md

 ## Show current branch (for loop)

-show the current branch name: `git rev-parse --abbrev-ref HEAD`
+Show the current branch name with `git rev-parse --abbrev-ref HEAD`.

 Example: you are in a directory containing many git repos.
 You want to know which one is not on the "main" branch: